tarcea/google-calendar-nestjs/README.md

 Update the `.env` file with the details of an SMTP service (see `env.example`)

-Send emails using the below query
+Send emails using the below endpoint (replace `avalidemail@something.com` with a valid email):

 `http://localhost:3000/mailer?email=avalidemail@something.com`